Citing sources in Chicago author-date style

 When you’re referring to the overall argument or general content of a source, it’s unnecessary to include page numbers.

-- When should I use “et al.” in Chicago citations?
+- When should I use “et al.” in Chicago style citations?

 When a source has four or more authors, your in-text citation or footnote should give only the first author’s name followed by “et al.” (Latin for “and others”).
 This makes your citations more concise.